umutphp/laravel-model-recommendation/README.md

 $recommendations = $model->getRecommendations('recommendation_name');
 ```

 For these functions (generateRecommendations() and getRecommendations()) to be executed correctly, you should implement the config function described in [Add The Trait And Interface To The Model](#add-the-trait-and-interface-to-the-model) section.
-Following use cases may help you understand the functions.
+The methods used to generate the recommendations and some use cases thay may help you are explained below.

-### Algorithms
+### Recommendation Generation Methods

 #### DB Relation